danielharrell/open-eyes-lect-2017-18/Open.md

 open were really a way of being closed that merely looked open?
 What if we ourselves were enclosed in openness?

+## Awareness

 This last question invites us to take a second look at awareness.
 For awareness, again, might be the openness most our own, comprehending self and other at once.
 But how?
-How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself in my awareness of anything else; yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
-But how can awareness thus put me inside and outside at once?
+How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> There is a paradox here like the paradox in our jar and parabola.
+For in spatial terms, we might say that I am carried outside myself in my awareness of anything else; yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
+But how can awareness, then, put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
 Or to pose the paradox another way: How can I be kept inside myself without closing myself, making openness impossible?
 Or carried outside myself without losing myself, again making openness impossible?

-To resolve the paradox, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for
+To resolve this paradox, we might suppose that I am not really carried outside myself in my awareness of anything else. <!--Perhaps later refer back to this paradox, and resolve it the other way.--> Here at the podium, for